comegrant/dbt_docs_test/projects/data-model/transform/models/gold/menu/_menu__docs.md

 {% enddocs %}

+{% docs column__recipe_ingredient_quantity_whole_units %}

+The whole unit amount of an ingredient that is packed for each recipe variation.
+Also includes home ingredients, i.e. ingredients that are not to be purchased, but rather assumed to be present in the customer's home.

+{% enddocs %}

 {% docs column__total_ingredient_weight_whole_units %}

 The net weight (in grams) of the ingredients, based on ingredient quantity in whole units.